When To Choose Family Mediation

 Why Families Choose Mediation Instead of Going to Court

-Court can be stressful, expensive, and slow.
+Court is expensive, and slow.
 Family mediation services offer many benefits that make them a better solution for many families.

 More privacy and comfort